bocchino/AppleCore/README.txt

    Section 5.

 e.
 For each FILE.EXEC file, issue the command EXEC in the S-C Macro Assembler.
-This creats an assembly file from the EXEC file.
+This creates an assembly file from the EXEC file.
 If you wish, save the assembly file FILE so it is available on the Apple II in assembly format.
 (This step saves doing the EXEC every time you want to assemble against the file; it is particularly